 On a larger theatre than the Canton de Vaud, the ministers would probably succeed in acquiring a stronger link among themselves and a more decided clerical position; but, at bottom, each of them, in his locality, would find himself to be the pastor of a dissenting church with a congregation of the people as his flock.
 Their part would be purely to preserve clericalism.
 Sad task!
 A task to which, nevertheless, where this attempt has taken place, their operations and reasonings are reduced.

 The Free Church lacks a first principle of power.
 There is found in it neither the principle of God, nor the principle of the man of the age.
 That there may be found, on the part of certain individuals, a vital principle, true faith, I do not doubt.
 But, evidently, that is not the question.
-Powerful principles act noiselessly, but cause themselves to be spoken of.
-The Free Church speaks a great deal about itself, before even having taken its rise.
+Powerful principles act noiselessly, but cause themselves to be spoken of The Free Church speaks a great deal about itself, before even having taken its rise.

-Let us, however, examine its principles, as far as it has put them forth.<h3>*Chapter 2
+Let us, however, examine its principles, as far as it has put them forth.

-On the Constitution of the Free Church of the Canton de Vaud.*</h3>
+CHAPTER 2 -- ON THE CONSTITUTION OF THE FREE CHURCH OF THE CANTON DE VAUD

-In entering upon the constitution of the Free Church of the Canton de Vaud, the only one which has hitherto been formed on this side of the Rhine,| I desire to express my sincere
+In entering upon the constitution of the Free Church of the Canton de Vaud, the only one which has hitherto been formed on this side of the Rhine,¦ I desire to express my sincere

-| Some movements intended to form free churches have taken place in Germany, and some have been formed entirely rationalistic.
+¦ Some movements intended to form free churches have taken place in Germany, and some have been formed entirely rationalistic.
 Their nature and principles are so different that I am not willing either to occupy myself with them here, nor to confound the course of the Vaudois clergy with that of Uhlich or others similar.

 {43}